Structures / Apple Park

 Seismic Isolation – 700 Earthquake Protection System friction pendulum isolators

-It has a quadruple-height dining hall and outdoor terraces.
-The Restaurant’s north-eastern facade can slide quietly away.
-Huge doors of glass, 50 feet high and 180 feet wide, roll on tracks beneath the floor.
-They are the biggest of their kind ever constructed, and enhance the sense of landscape sweeping through the building.
+The Restaurant has a quadruple-height dining hall and outdoor terraces.
+The Restaurant’s north-eastern facade can slide open via of two (2) huge doors of glass, each door measuring 50 feet high by 90 feet wide.
+These doors are the biggest of their kind ever constructed and enhance the sense of landscape sweeping through the building.

 The underground garage parking is composed of post-tensioned, prestressed radial beams, stack framed with the columns, double tee and slab floor members, tangential beams and moat spandrels, and shear walls.
 Clark Pacific self-performed the design and construction of the upper office building and lateral loads with Arup.
 The stack framed precast concrete beam/column system was a complex frame system, designed to be compatible with the lateral force resisting precast concrete shear wall system.
 The radial beams cantilever to support the perimeter moat spandrels and are engineered for very low deflection criteria given they support the elaborate glass curtain wall facade above.
 New tee, beam and column forms were built to form the large radius corners that are prevalent throughout the garage and the entire project.
 Stack framing and dapped members and overall attention to hiding connections contribute to the sleek, modern look that Jobs demanded for all Apple products.